pulp/pulp/docs/sphinx/dev-guide/contributing/merging.rst

 newer releases.
 This should only be a last resort.

-One way or another, it is important to merge this change into newer release branches, even if the actual changes don't get applies.
+One way or another, it is important to merge this change into newer release branches, even if the actual changes don't get applied.
 When fixing code that no longer exists in newer branches, simply do the merge and resolve any conflicts that arise.